-The actuarial assumptions utilized in developing the TPL are outlined in Schedule A. The TPL as of June 30, 2020 was determined by an actuarial valuation prepared as of June 30, 2019.
+The actuarial assumptions utilized in developing the TPL are outlined in Schedule A. The TPL as of June 30, 2021 was determined by an actuarial valuation prepared as of June 30, 2020, by the new actuarial assumptions adopted by the Board subsequent to the June 30, 2020 valuation based on the experience investigation for the four-year period ending June 30, 2020, and by the investment experience for the fiscal year ending June 30, 2021.
 The following actuarial assumptions are applied to all periods included in the measurement:

+Inflation 2.40 percent

-Inflation 2.75 percent Salary increases 3.00 - 18.25 percent, including inflation Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation
+Salary increases 2.65 - 17.90 percent, including inflation

+Investment rate of return 7.55 percent, net of pension plan investment expense, including inflation

-Mortality rates were based on the PubS.H-2010(B) Retiree Table with the following adjustments: For males, 112% of male rates from ages 18 to 75 scaled down to 105% for ages 80 to 119.
-For females, 85% of the female rates from ages 18 to 65 scaled up to 102% for ages 75 to 119.
-Mortality rates are projected generationally using the MP-2018 projection scale to account for future improvements in life expectancy.
+Mortality rates for service retirees were based on the PubS.H-2010(B) Retiree Table with the following adjustments: For males, 95% of male rates up to age 60, 110% for ages 61 to 75 and 101% for ages above 77.
+For females, 84% of female rates up to age 72 and 100% for ages above 76.
+Mortality rates for disability retirees were based on the PubG.H-2010 Disabled Table adjusted 134% for males and 121% for females.
+Mortality rates for Contingent Annuitants were based on the PubS.H-2010(B) Contingent Annuitant Table, adjusted 97% for males and 110% for females.
+Mortality rates will be projected generationally using the MP-2020 projection scale to account for future improvements in life expectancy.

-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2014 to June 30, 2018.
-The experience report is dated April 2, 2019.
+The actuarial assumptions used for the purposes of determining the TPL were based on the results of an actuarial experience study for the period July 1, 2016 to June 30, 2020.
+The experience report is dated April 20, 2021.